-Davide Campari-Milano S.p.A. (hereinafter the "Company" and, together with its subsidiaries, hereinafter the "Group") has adopted as its model for its corporate governance the provisions of the latest version of the Code of Conduct for Listed Companies (hereinafter the "Code"), which incorporates the amendments approved by the Corporate Governance Committee in December 2011.
-This report on corporate governance (hereinafter the "Report") was prepared with reference to the "Format for corporate governance and ownership structure reporting", issued by Borsa Italiana in January 2013.
+Davide Campari-Milano S.p.A. (hereinafter the 'Company' and, together with its subsidiaries, hereinafter the 'Group') has adopted as its model for its corporate governance the provisions of the latest version of the Code of Conduct for Listed Companies (hereinafter the 'Code'), which incorporates the amendments approved by the Corporate Governance Committee in December 2011.

+This report on corporate governance and ownership structures (hereinafter the 'Report') was prepared with reference to the 'Format for corporate governance and ownership structure reporting', issued by Borsa Italiana in January 2013.

-The aim of the Report is to provide the market and shareholders with information pursuant to art.
-123-bis of Legislative Decree 58 of 24 February 1998 (hereinafter the "TUF"), as well as complete disclosure on the corporate governance model used by the Company and on compliance with the recommendations of the principles and applicable criteria of the Code during financial year 2012 (hereinafter the "Financial Year").
+The aim of the Report is to provide the market and shareholders with information pursuant to article 123-bis of Legislative Decree 58 of 24 February 1998 (hereinafter the 'TUF'), as well as complete disclosure on the corporate governance model used by the Company and on compliance with the recommendations of the principles and applicable criteria of the Code during financial year 2013 (hereinafter the 'Financial Year').

-The Company has a traditional administration and control model, consisting of a the Board of Directors and a Board of Statutory Auditors.
+The Company has a traditional administration and control model, consisting of a Board of Directors and a Board of Statutory Auditors.